 of the atmosphere and probably do almost as much global warming

-as 'fossil fuels' --- but at least it's cleaner --- and maybe
+as 'fossil fuels' --- but at least geothermal is cleaner (no oil spills,

 volcanic eruptions, using the energy before it erupts from volcanos.

 To return to a previously visited web page location, click on